 Bounce rate Glossaries

 Good Bounce Rate

-A high bounce rate can indicate that your website is not good enough for the users.
-It might be because of bad design, slow page speed or lack of interesting content.
+A high bounce rate can be a bad thing as it can indicate that your website is not meeting the needs or expectations of users.
+This could be due to factors such as bad design, slow page speed, or a lack of interesting or engaging content.

 A lower bounce rate means that you have a great product and people are constantly coming back to view it again and again.